friends-of-presta/security-advisories/_posts/2023-10-31-facebookconversiontrackingplus.md

 ## Description

-Due to a lack of permissions control, a guest can access exports from the module which can lead to leak of personal informations from ps_customer table such as name / surname / email
+Due to a lack of permissions control, a guest can access exports from the module which can lead to leak of personal information from ps_customer table such as name / surname / email

 ## CVSS base metrics